 User Review of Elementor

-I’m relatively new to Elementor, having only used it for six months, but I have to say that since I’ve swapped over from WordPress’s general page builder to Elementor that it has been an absolute lifesaver.
+I’m relatively new to Elementor, having only used it for a year, but I have to say that since I’ve swapped over from WordPress’s general page builder to Elementor that it has been an absolute lifesaver.
 I wish I knew about Elementor sooner!

 There are a few features worth considering with the free version: